greenjm/MathHandwritingRecognizer/README.md

 **xycut.py:**
 This file is used for the first step of grammar parsing.
 XYcut() takes an array of all bounding boxes in the image, and returns a tree built with Tree.py that informs a parser of the ordering of elements in the image.

+## Experimental files

+graph.py and convolutional_mlp.py are still quite recent to the project.
+They are not yet a part of the main pipeline executed with main.py, and using them could have unexpected results.